liuyinz/mini-echo.el/README.md

             "profiler" "selection-info" "narrow" "macro")))
 ```

-2. `mini-echo-rules`: variable, list of rules which are only take effect in some major mode, the format is as below:
+2. `mini-echo-rules`: variable, list of rules which are only take effect in specific major mode, the format is as below:

 ```elisp
 ;; Concell of (SEGMENT .
 POSITION) is required to adjust the appearence.